jbernadas/downloader-uploader/README.rst

 Contributions and comments are welcome at: http://github.com/jbernadas/document-uploader

 All you need to run this CLI app is VirtualEnv (https://pypi.org/project/virtualenv/).
 VirtualEnv lets you run your Python script inside a virtual environment, isolated from all other modules.
+Using virtualenv you can let pip manage your dependencies automatically.
 However, if you would rather not use VirtualEnv, you can download the following dependencies one-by-one:

 - selenium
 - os